 Aircraft General Knowledge

 Is one of the major subjects for a pilot.
-We need to know the weather systems across the globe well.
+All pilots need to know the weather systems across the globe.
 Can you expect challenging conditions on landing in New York tomorrow morning?
 Maybe you need extra fuel?
 On the other hand, you might be expecting tailwind, and landing before schedule.

 Human Performance and Limitations